Share

 FAQs:

-Does goldenrod bloom?
+Does pothos bloom?

-Is goldenrod poisonous to cats?
+Is pothos poisonous to cats?

 Yes, unfortunately.
 Like many other plants in the arum family, it contains substances that can irritate the mouth and stomach of both cats and dogs.
 Make sure it is out of reach of curious animals.